 We try to avoid borrowing on our line of credit from affiliates.
 To accomplish this, we must carry some cash for liquidity.
-At March 31, 2017 and December 31, 2016, we had \$586 and \$1,566, respectively, in cash.
+At June 30, 2017 and December 31, 2016, we had \$88 and \$1,566, respectively, in cash.
 When we create new loans, they typically do not have significant outstanding loan balances for several months.
-In January 2017, we executed a line of credit with a bank with a maximum outstanding of \$500, which should lessen somewhat the amount of cash we carry on our books.
+In January 2017, we executed a line of credit with a bank with a maximum outstanding of \$500, which lessens somewhat the amount of cash we carry on our books.
+We anticipate selling more participating interests in our loans in the third quarter of 2017, increasing our cash position.
+These sales will be to existing loan purchasers with us.
+We also anticipate closing on a secured line of credit in the third quarter of 2017, providing additional liquidity and funding.
+Cash balances were allowed to decline at the end of June, 2017 as we had commitments for additional secured financing of \$4,325 which closed in July of 2017.